 Health care, Sydney

-The issues that the hearing will explore include:
+The issues explored in the hearing include:

 - barriers faced by people with cognitive disability when accessing and receiving health care and services, including barriers to communication and health professionals’ attitudes, values and assumptions